 If we go through a business transition, such as a merger, acquisition by another company, or a sale of all or a part of our business assets, your personal information may be among the assets transferred.

 We use personal information about you for the primary purpose of providing you with our services.
 We may also use it for other purposes for which you might reasonably expect us to use that information.
 You authorise us to use any email address or other contact information you provide to use at any time for such above purposes.

 Everyone hates being bombarded with information about things they don’t need or have any interest in.
 SDA may use your personal information to send you stuff that is relevant to your professional development, area of expertise or general location.

+You can opt out of receiving electronic communication at any time.
 We’ll make sure that any emails, surveys, texts and letters we send you clearly tell you how to opt out, or you can tell our staff.

 Security is serious.
 We’re committed to protecting your personal information.
 Some of the security measures we use include:

 - Firewalls and access logging tools that protect against unauthorised access to your data and our network.

 - Secure work environments and workflow systems that prevent unauthorised access and copying of your personal information.

 - Virus scanning tools.